HDFGroup/vol-log-based/DEVELOPER_NOTE.md

 ### Problem Description
-* If treating individual calls to H5Dwrite independently, then the log-based driver must call HDF5 APIs to query properties of a defined dataset in order to perform sanity check on the user arguments.
+* If treating individual calls to H5Dwrite independently, then the log-based driver must call HDF5 APIs to query properties of a defined dataset in order to perform sanity checks on the user arguments.
 Such queries can be expensive when the number of H5Dwrite calls is high.
-This is particularly true for applications whose I/O patterns show a large number of non-contiguous subarray requests, such as E3SM.
+This is particularly true for applications whose I/O patterns show a large number of non-contiguous subarrays requests, such as E3SM.
 * HDF5 currently does not have an API to read/write a large number of non-contiguous subarray requests to the same variable.
-HDF5 group is currently developing "H5Dwrite_multi", a new API that allows to write multiple datasets in a single API call.
+HDF5 group is currently developing "H5Dwrite_multi", a new API that allows writing multiple datasets in a single API call.
 See HDF5 develop branch ["multi_rd_wd_coll_io"](https://bitbucket.hdfgroup.org/projects/HDFFV/repos/hdf5/browse?at=refs%2Fheads%2Finactive%2Fmulti_rd_wd_coll_io).
-* Before API "H5Dwrite_multi" is officially released, one must either treat a subarray request independently from others, i.e. each by a separate call to H5Dwrite, or flatten all subarray requests into points and call ["H5Sselect_elements"](https://support.hdfgroup.org/HDF5/doc1.8/RM/RM_H5S.html#Dataspace-SelectElements).
+* Before API "H5Dwrite_multi" is officially released, one must either treat a subarray request independently from others, i.e., each by a separate call to H5Dwrite, or flatten all subarray requests into points and call ["H5Sselect_elements"](https://support.hdfgroup.org/HDF5/doc1.8/RM/RM_H5S.html#Dataspace-SelectElements).
   Both approaches can be expensive.